A look at what provinces and territories have said about COVID-19 vaccine plans

 Alberta

+Kenney says his government has struck an interdepartmental team to roll out the vaccines from 30 different locations in the province.

-The province’s top medical official has said she expects to receive 680,000 doses of COVID-19 vaccine early in the new year, a figure not yet confirmed by the federal government.
+Dr. Deena Hinshaw, Alberta’s chief medical officer of health, has said the province is expected to receive 680,000 doses of COVID-19 vaccine early in the new year, a figure not yet confirmed by the federal government.

-Dr. Deena Hinshaw has also said a number of hurdles and unknowns remain as the province works to devise its vaccination scheme.

-“These (vaccine) numbers, of course, depend on many factors,” Hinshaw said on Nov.
-18. “They depend on the final pieces of the trials that are underway going well.
-They depend on ensuring that the safety and the effectiveness of the early vaccines can be assured.
-All of those checks and balances must be cleared.”

 —